ISS-SOA/FlipFlap_HW/README.md

 git commit -m "All tests pass; rubocop/flog resolved"
 ```

-If you are familiar with git, you might make multiple commits as your work progreses.
+If you are familiar with git, you might make multiple commits as your work progreses (e.g., after each solution or refactoring).

 ### 2. Push your local repository to Github